ntnu-arl/open3d_ros/README.md

-# This repository has been moved to a ROS repository at [ros-perception/perception_open3d](https://github.com/ros-perception/perception_open3d) and will be archived on August 9 2020.
+# This repository has been moved to a ROS repository at [ros-perception/perception_open3d](https://github.com/ros-perception/perception_open3d).
 All users are requested to switch to using the new repository.

 Please note the change in the namespace of the functions to `open3d_conversions` in the new repository from `open3d_ros` in this repository.